tammo-v/astro-platform-starter/src/pages/index.md

 ## Research Focus

-One pillar of our work explores **Symbolic Matrix Fields** — a novel architectural approach to representing, organizing, and operating on large data sets.
+One pillar of our work is the development of **Symbolic Matrix Fields** — a new computational architecture for structuring data, execution, and system behavior.

-Symbolic Matrix Fields treat data not as flat records or opaque blobs, but as structured symbolic entities embedded in a matrix-based execution space.
-This enables new ways of modeling identity, continuity, and relationships across time, devices, and systems, while reducing reliance on centralized state and heavy computation.
+Unlike conventional models that rely on centralized logic or application code, Symbolic Matrix Fields define systems in terms of referential structure and symbolic continuity.
+This enables a unified approach to representation and execution that is both lightweight and durable across time and context.

-This research is foundational and informs multiple applied domains, including authentication, system coordination, and distributed trust.
+This research serves as the backbone for a wide range of applied domains and future computing models.

 ## Device-Rooted Authentication